Grumman EA-6B Prowler: Advanced Capability EA-6B

-The added modifications increased the aircraft gross weight approximately 2000 lb and shifted the center of gravity 3% MAC aft of the baseline EA-6B.
+The added modifications increased the aircraft gross weight about 2000 lb and shifted the center of gravity (CG) 3% MAC aft of the baseline EA-6B.
 In previous models, when operating at sustained high angles of attack, fuel migration would cause additional shifts in CG with the result that the aircraft had slightly negative longitudinal static stability.
 Results of flight tests of the new configuration showed greatly improved flying qualities and the rearward shift of the CG had minimal impact.